WATCH our featured talk @TedX to learn more…

 Creating something from nothing is a powerful ability inside each and every one of us.
-Not all people have opportunities to discover and exercise this power.
-MeWe Storytelling Innovation–a program of Ashoka’s Youth Venture— activates a journey for creative enterprise as a means of experiential learning and community-building.
+Not all people have opportunities to discover and exercise this power. #MeWe International Inc. uses the processes of strategic communications and storytelling as tools for healing, empowerment, and community building.

-In the process of collaborative storytelling, the MeWe methodology enhances youth spaces for healing, making mistakes, creative problem solving, pluralism, understanding, team-work, self expression and empathy.
+In the process of collaborative storytelling, the #MeWe methodology enhances youth spaces for internal, interpersonal, and community communication.
 These are the ingredients for sustainable peace and development that youth are not able to exercise and live out in traditional education programs and status-quo youth engagements.

-[Download the official brochure and check back here to explore MeWe’s current initiatives for Syrian refugee youth, and track back on reflections from the project’s six years of empowering youth through the power of the storytelling process.]
+[Check here to explore MeWe’s current initiatives for Syrian refugee youth, and track back on reflections from the project’s 8+ years of empowering youth through the power of the storytelling process.]

 Each young person is a carrier of innovation, hope and changemaking.
 One of the biggest threats to peace and development are generations of youth who are not being activated as communicators, creative leaders, and changemakers.
 Consequently, many youth fall into alienation, depression, and sometimes violence or extremism.

 Since 2009, MeWe storytelling workshops have contributed to youth social development through the power of storytelling and the arts in North Africa, South Asia and the Middle East.
 The MeWe workshops and methodologies catalyze a transformative process in which young people begin to dream, lead and act.